 The Secret is in the Kitchen

 I hope this is true and have dedicated a large part of my life moving in that hopeful direction with my work at Food for Life Global.
-Our mission is somewhat idealistic, but I believe, very doable, simply because it is based on the solid foundation of universal truth.
+Our mission, though idealistic, is achievable as it rests on universal truths, emphasizing the power of food to unite and heal.
 Everyone eats and food is central to every culture on the planet.
 Therefore, is it not logical that the solution for real change can be found right in the kitchen?
 The only thing missing with this notion is the spiritual message that the unconditional sharing of food conveys and that is exactly where Food for Life Global sets itself apart from other non-profit organizations.We are not a food relief organization, although we sometimes categorize ourselves that way for convenience.
 We are in fact, a peace organization, with our preferred method of establishing peace being, to liberally share the purest of food.
 When pure food is cooked with love and then served with love, we communicate through our actions, that we love you; we care about you; we are all family.
 That is the message that is most needed today — in a world so divided by race, color, religion, and economics.
 We are all spiritually equal.

 Visit the Food for Life Global website